 In recognition of the regional transportation needs in the County of Orange (the County), the California State Legislature has enacted various amendments to the California Government Code to authorize the financing of bridges and major thoroughfares by joint powers agencies.
-Pursuant to such authorization, the Foothill/Eastern Transportation Corridor Agency (the Agency) was created in January 1986 by a joint exercise of powers agreement.
-Current members are the County and the cities of Anaheim, Dana Point, Irvine, Lake Forest, Mission Viejo, Orange, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, and Yorba Linda (collectively, the member agencies).
-The purpose of the Agency is to plan, design, construct, finance, administer funds for, and operate the Foothill and Eastern Transportation Corridors, including thoroughfares and bridges.
-The Agency is governed by a board of directors comprised of representatives from the member agencies.
+Pursuant to such authorization, the San Joaquin Hills Transportation Corridor Agency (the Agency) was created in May 1986 by a joint exercise of powers agreement.
+Current members are the County and the cities of Aliso Viejo, Costa Mesa, Dana Point, Irvine, Laguna Hills, Laguna Niguel, Laguna Woods, Mission Viejo, Newport Beach, San Clemente, San Juan Capistrano, and Santa Ana (collectively, the member agencies).
+The purpose of the Agency is to plan, design, construct, finance, administer funds for, and operate the San Joaquin Hills Transportation Corridor.
 The Agency has the power to, among other things, incur debt and establish and collect tolls.
+The Agency is governed by a board of directors composed of representatives from the member agencies.

-These financial statements comprise the activity of the Agency.
+The financial statements comprise the activity of the Agency.
 There are no other organizations for which the Agency is financially accountable or for which it is fiscally responsible.
-This Agency and the San Joaquin Hills Transportation Corridor Agency (SJHTCA) are under common management and together are called the Transportation Corridor Agencies.
+This Agency and the Foothill/Eastern Transportation Corridor Agency (FETCA) are under common management and together are called the Transportation Corridor Agencies.
 However, each agency has an independent governing board.